Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 ---
 Now, we knew our users.
 We’d been working on projects with an eye towards long-term investment.
 We could easily think about individual human beings using the stuff we’d been working on, because we’d met them in person.
 But all of a sudden we weren’t doing those things for those people any more.

-I will admit that, for longer than I’d like to admit, I thought that I’d made a terrible mistake.
+For longer than I’d like to admit, I thought I’d made a terrible mistake.
 I thought that, in a system where we could suddenly not be doing the things we thought we were doing, that investing the time in building human relationships with our users was for naught.
-These people were my Facebook friends for god’s sake; they’d hear about this and then they’d write on my wall about how terrible I was and MY MOM would see it!
+Some of these people were my Facebook friends; they’d hear about this and then they’d write on my wall about how terrible I was and MY MOM would see it!

 I thought about the seller I’d talked to in Toronto, and the seller my teammate had talked to in Minnesota, and how disappointed they were at changes we’d made.
 I thought about all the Captains we’d met in Berlin, and Paris, and London, and how disappointed they’d be.